aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 ## Opening (5 min)

 In OOP, a class is a kind of template for creating **objects**.
 An object is an **instance** of a class — it contains all the data fields and functionality defined in its class.

 However, each object can contain its own set of values for those fields.
 For example, a class might define a `name` field of type `String`, but individual instances of that class might have unique values assigned to the `name` field, such as "Jeremy," "Maria," "Carlotta," and so on.

 > Tip: Instantiation is a large word, but it comes from the word "instance," which is a little easier to understand.
 Instantiation is the practice of creating instances (aka objects) from classes.

 **Think of it as follows:**

-We know humankind is a classification of a creature that thinks, has senses and a body, and more.
-But we don't think of a specific person as humankind — `HumanKind` is the class while "Vanna White" is an **instance** of `HumanKind`.
-Vanna has a name, a birthdate, brown eyes, two ears, legs, and so on.
+We know humankind is a classification of a creature that thinks, senses, has a body, and more.
+But we don't think of a specific person as humankind: `HumanKind` is the class, while "Vanna White" is an **instance** of `HumanKind`.
+Vanna has a name, a birth date, brown eyes, two ears, legs, and so on.

 ----